708184/God/README.md

 # God
-To whome we dont know but we all know that in the world
+A spritual power which we all can seem